zackjiri/solargraph/README.md

 The software is provided as-is, with no warranty of any kind.
 Breaking these terms ends your rights under the license automatically.

-All photographs published with the app - both the solargraphs in the Gallery and the eclipse images in the Eclipse photo galleries - are the author's own work and are **not** covered by the license above.
+All photographs published with the app - the solargraphs in the Gallery, the eclipse images in the Eclipse photo galleries and the astrophotographs in the Night Sky Catalog - are the author's own work and are **not** covered by the license above.
 They may not be redistributed, republished, reused or modified, in whole or in part and in any medium, without prior written permission from the author.

 Sunshine duration and air temperature measurements shown in the app come from the **open data** of the Czech Hydrometeorological Institute, licensed separately under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.cs).

-Star and constellation data in the Sky Map mode are vendored from [D3-Celestial](https://github.com/ofrohn/d3-celestial) by Olaf Frohn, licensed separately under **BSD-3-Clause** — see [`data/celestial/NOTICE.md`](data/celestial/NOTICE.md) for the full license text and original catalog sources.
+Star and constellation data in the Night Sky mode are vendored from [D3-Celestial](https://github.com/ofrohn/d3-celestial) by Olaf Frohn, licensed separately under **BSD-3-Clause** - see [`data/celestial/NOTICE.md`](data/celestial/NOTICE.md) for the full license text and original catalog sources.

 ---